 Keep Employees Engaged

-Keeping your team engaged is a critical part of reducing employee turnover.
+Keeping your team engaged and motivated is a critical part of reducing employee turnover.
 Unfortunately, much of the US workforce is disengaged.
 This can lead to unmotivated employees.
 It also increases the likelihood they will look for other jobs.
 Furthermore, in 2016, Harvard Business Review research found “47% of actively disengaged [workers] strongly agree that they will switch jobs if the job market improves in the next 12 months."